regine/meltmodel/contributing.md

   How to create a fork:
    - Go to the [model github page](https://github.com/regine/meltmodel)
-   - Click on 'Fork'
+   - Click on 'Fork'.
 This makes your own fork and at the same time copies the entire github model repository (including all branches) to your fork on github.

-2. __Download a copy of your fork to your local computer__ open terminal
+2. __Download a copy of your fork to your local computer__

+   open terminal

          $ git clone https://github.com/USERNAME/meltmodel.git